lightstep/terraform-lightstep-aws-dashboards/modules/efs-dashboard/README.md

-# Lightstep AWS EFS Dashboard
+# Cloud Observability AWS EFS Dashboard

-This module provisions a Lightstep dashboard for Amazon EFS.
+This module provisions a Cloud Observability dashboard for Amazon EFS.